20% off your first purchase with code: SHOP24

 I have found that the very best time to line up helpers is at the beginning of the school year – even before the first day of school.
 Meet The Teacher or Back to School Night is the perfect opportunity to encourage parent involvement.

-Once the school year is under way, it's a good idea to send home a volunteer letter at the start of each grading period letting families know what special events are coming up and how they can help.
-If you have access to an online program like Signup Genius, go ahead and include a link where parents can sign up for a time slot.
+Once the school year is under way, it’s a good idea to send home a volunteer letter at the start of each grading period letting families know what special events are coming up and how they can help.

 If you find yourself needing help with a last minute task, an email blast usually does the trick.
 It can be something as simple as this…

-"Hi, awesome parents!
-Our Scholastic Book Club order just arrived and the kids are super excited to get their new books.
-But we're really busy getting ready for test week, so I'm looking for someone who can pop in for a few minutes and sort these books for me.
-It won't take much time, I promise!"
+“Hi, awesome first grade parents!
+Our Scholastic Book Club order just arrived today and the kids are super excited to get their new books.
+But we’re really busy getting ready for test week, so I’m looking for someone who can pop in for a few minutes and sort these books for me.
+It won’t take much time, I promise!”

 You will almost always get a couple of takers if parents know what you need help with and how long it will take.